Hiking Venues for “Hoofing It In Oaxaca”

 Zautla Countryside

 The village of San Andrés Zautla boasts an extensive Parque Recreativo in the hills northwest of town.
 There are miles of jeep roads and single track trails in the area, all of them rated moderate in terms of steepnesss and technical challenges.
-Our hike will begin on a jeep road, then continue on single track, going out and back on the same track or doing a loop through the hills.
-Either route will take about three hours.
+Our hike will begin on a jeep road, then continue on single track doing a loop through the hills.
+The route will take about three hours.
 This is a new offering in the Hoofing It In Oaxaca hiking program in 2024-2025.

 (Click here for more information about this hike)